polyfon/integrated-payments-frontiers/README.md

 # Integrated payments: Ownership Experience

-The entirety of connected commerce relies on consumers to engage with physical product ID's (NFCs, QR codes) post purchase to engage consumers and activate digital ownership.
-The following shows a method of transferring ownership within the payment process, and uses Shopify for commerce, Privy for auth and wallet creation, ThirdWeb for minting, & Twilio for SMS notifications.
+The entirety of connected commerce relies on consumers to interact with physical product ID's (NFCs, QR codes) post-purchase in order to activate digital ownership.
+The following shows a method of transferring ownership within the payment process, using Shopify for commerce, Privy for auth and wallet creation, ThirdWeb for minting, & Twilio for SMS notifications.

-The following code snippets are part of a monorepo with a embedded Shopify app and consumer app, but shows the key processes behind the order flow, and onchain integrations
+The following code snippets are part of a monorepo with a embedded Shopify app and consumer app, but show the key processes behind the order flow, and onchain integrations

 ## 🏗️ System Architecture